ForgeRock/forgerock-javascript-sdk/e2e/mock-api-v2/README.md

 This functions job is to `match` the type passed in, and validate based on the condition provided.
 If it passes, a boolean is returned, if it fails, a new Error should be returned.

+## Services

+To make it so types line up easier, each route, has a service dedicated to itself.
+The service under the hood, uses the `Requester` service.
+The `Requester` service is to mimic a call to the authorization server.

+Let's look at the `Authorize` service.
+This service is the workhorse of the `authorize` handler.

+`Authorize`, the service, uses `Requester` which will fetch a response from the authorization server.

+After retrieving the response, the service will catch any errors that may be thrown, and mold them into HttpErrors to respond back to the client.

+In a mock environment, rather than fetching from the client, authorization service will grab the next response from the `responseMap`.

+In a live environment, it will forward a request to the Fetch service, and return that response.

 ## Creating Errors

 If you want to create an error, it is simple.
 This is the skeleton of how to create an Error in `Effect`